Student Handbook – Office of Mental Health & Support Services

 Any time Academy staff become aware of concerns regarding self-harm, suicide, harm to others, and/or other psychological emergencies an initial assessment will be completed.
 After the assessment steps will be taken to ensure the safety of the student.
 The student’s parent or guardian will be informed as soon as practical and will be educated on safety recommendations.
 Additional next steps could include recommending the student begin regular counseling appointments either at the Academy or off campus in the community, the student take a leave from the Academy for a psychological evaluation to determine the best course of treatment or immediate transportation to the hospital.

 For students returning to school after a leave, a transition meeting will take place.
 The purpose of this meeting is to assist in the student’s return to the Academy, discuss systems of care/support and determine the best course of action to meet the needs of the student.
-The meeting will include the student, guardian, the Psychologist, and other staff members who can assist in the transition back to the Academy.
+The meeting will include the student, parent/guardian, the Psychologist, and other staff members who can assist in the transition back to the Academy.
 This may include a representative from Academic Life, Residential Life and Student Affairs, and Health Services.

 Possible items discussed during meeting: